- Chart

 Disclaimers:

-This JSON output is generated for informational purposes only and does not constitute financial advice.
-The data presented is based on publicly available information and may not be exhaustive or completely up-to-date.
-Users should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Market share data is an estimation based on available industry information and may not be exact.
+Financial figures and projections should be verified with official company reports and professional financial advisors.

 AI Summarization is directionally correct and might not be accurate.